 “I should like to spend the whole of my life traveling abroad, if I could anywhere borrow another life to spend afterwards at home.” — William Hazlitt

-There seems to exist a syndrome with many avid international travelers and expats.
+There seems to exist a syndrome among international travelers and expats.
 They’ve visited the world’s most far-flung destinations, but haven’t seen much of what their native countries have to offer.
 Perhaps it’s the lure of the exotic, the desire to pin a new country on one’s world map, or just simply forgetting all the worthwhile destinations that exist back home.

 Having lived in Europe for more than a decade, this partially rang true with me.
-From Burgundy, to Champagne, to Porto, I had paid homage to many of Europe’s finest wine centers, but I hadn’t yet made it to Napa, which, together with Sonoma, is home to nearly 400 wineries.
+From Burgundy and Champagne, to Porto and the Loire Valley, I had paid homage to many of Europe’s finest wine centers, but I had yet to make it to Napa, which together with neighboring Sonoma, is home to nearly 400 wineries.

-Last autumn, during one chapter of our whirlwind American road trip that took us as far east as Québec City, and as far west as San Francisco and the Pacific Northwest (all to which I have yet to do justice in the blogosphere) my husband’s parents hosted us during a gorgeous getaway in Napa and Sonoma.
+Last autumn, during one chapter of our whirlwind American road trip that took us as far east as Québec City, and as far west as San Francisco and the Pacific Northwest, my husband’s parents hosted us during a gorgeous getaway in Napa and Sonoma.
 They had been eager to do this with us for years.